BibliothecaDAO/master-scroll/docs/game/raiding.md

 ### Cool Down Time

 To limit bots, there is a cool down period between raids.
-After a successful or unsuccessful raid, the attacking Army must cool down.
+After a successful or unsuccessful raid, the attacking army must cool down.
 This cool down period is at max 10 minutes and can be reduced by building more military buildings.

 ### More Army = More food consumption
 Naturally, if you are standing a large squad, your troops need to be fed.
-You must keep food in your storehouse at all times or else the vitality on your troops will be capped at 50%.
+You must keep food in your storehouse at all times or else the vitality of your your troops will be capped at 50%.